ailur-archives/hectabit-oauth2/scopes.md

 ## Endpoints

-### RDIR - /rsakeyshare
+### RDIR - /aeskeyshare

 This one requires more explanation.
-This is used for clients who wish to have a RSA key unique to the account.
-To get this RSA Key, create a redirect like this in JS:
+This is used for clients who wish to have a AES key unique to the account.
+To get this AES Key, create a redirect like this in JS:

 ```
-window.postMessage("JSON.stringify({"access_token": "ACCESS_TOKEN", "redirect_uri": "REDIRECT_URI"})", https://auth.hectabit.org/rsakeyshare);
+window.postMessage("JSON.stringify({"access_token": "ACCESS_TOKEN", "redirect_uri": "REDIRECT_URI"})", https://auth.hectabit.org/aeskeyshare);
 ```
 REDIRECT_URI is the correspondding URI where a Burgerauth LocalStorage acceptor is set up.
 Here is some JS code for a basic acceptor: